-The Inspection and Consumer Services division held a public information meeting on April 18th about Industrial Hemp.
+The Inspection and Consumer Services division held a public information meeting about Industrial Hemp.
 If you missed the meeting, you can view the PowerPoint or watch the YouTube video for more information.

 The Farm Products and Commodity Handler are two programs within the Colorado Department of Agriculture (CDA) Division of Inspection & Consumer Services.
 They are similar regulatory programs that protect Colorado producers by regulating individuals who purchase farm products or commodities for processing, resale, or storage for others.
 The programs are designed to provide financial protection to the producers or owners when they sell their farm products and commodities to another person.

 The Farm Products and Commodity Handlers Acts require licensure and bonding of any person purchasing Colorado farm products or commodities for the purpose of resale or processing.
 Exceptions are restaurants, retail grocery stores, small feedlots, and any person or company that is purchasing farm products or commodities for their own consumption do not need to be license.

 A farm product includes the following unprocessed products produced in Colorado or owned by any Colorado resident, dealer, or small-volume dealer: Agricultural, horticultural, viticultural, fruit, and vegetable products of the soil.
 This would include hemp stocks, leaves, clones, and flowers.